Citizenship Lawyer: Do You Really Need One to Apply?

 Either way, you still need to disclose everything to USCIS, even if your record was sealed or expunged.
 Don’t try to hide anything, USCIS will find it during your biometrics appointment.

-If your arrest was more recent, the offense was more serious, or if you’ve had more than one run-in with the law—even if they seem minor—your case got more complicated.
+If your arrest was more recent, the offense was more serious, or if you’ve had more than one run-in with the law your case got more complicated.
 USCIS takes a closer look at these situations, and the process can become more difficult.

-That’s why hiring a lawyer to help you apply for US citizenship is your best option.
-An immigration attorney can review your history and give you honest advice about whether you can use it now, need to wait longer, or must clear something up first.
-They will also ensure you have all the necessary documents to support your application.
+A citizenship lawyer can review your history and give you honest advice about whether you can use it now, need to wait longer, or must clear something up first.

 And don’t try to guess whether your case is “serious” or not.
 Immigration law sometimes defines crimes differently than criminal courts do.
 What might not have seemed like a big deal a few years ago could have serious consequences now.
 So, when in doubt, let a professional handle it.

-Get a US citizenship lawyer if you or your spouse work abroad or have served in the US military.
+If you or your spouse work abroad or have served in the US military

 Here’s something you might not know: The USCIS has special rules that can speed up and simplify the naturalization process for certain people.
 This includes: